SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/GenericParametersAndArguments.md

 or a type alias or generic type that resolves to `Int`.

-The value you provide for an integer generic parameter must be either a literal integer or as a reference to an integer generic parameter from the enclosing generic context.
+The value you provide for an integer generic parameter must be either an integer literal or another integer generic parameter from the enclosing generic context.
 For example:

 ```swift